-On the road to Jododaira – an area with restaurants, gift shops and (most importantly) toilets – I became a little worried, seeing as even after fifteen or twenty minutes of driving, few red autumn leaves could be seen….
-However, once we approached the top, colour began spreading across the mountains.
+On the road to Jododaira – an area with restaurants and gift-shops – I became a little worried, because even after fifteen or twenty minutes of driving, I couldn’t see many red leaves, but once we approached Jododaira, colour began spreading across the mountains.

-One of the things that was really stunning was the white of the cliffs contrasting with the red and yellow of the leaves.
+The contrasting colours of the white cliffs with the red and yellow leaves was spectacular.
 I love the scenery around Jododaira.

-We went the weekend before the “best weekend” for viewing the leaves in this spot, however even so it took twice as long as normal to drive there from the city centre (i.e. Fukushima Station).
-I naively drank a whole cup of tea right before setting out, which is the reason why I listed Jododaira’s toilets as very important!
+Although we were one week early for the peak koyo season, it took twice as long as normal to drive to Jododaira from Fukushima Station.
+I naively drank a whole cup of tea right before setting out, which I regretted during the queues.

-Despite Nihonmatsu and Mt Adatara’s proximity, due to the popularity of the mountain for autumn leaf viewing, the roads were horrendously packed, meaning that it took two hours to travel just 18 km!
+Due to the popularity of the mountain for autumn leaf viewing, the roads were really packed, meaning that it took two hours to travel just 18 km!

-Top tip: When you go to see Autumn leaves travel as early in the morning as you can bare waking up.
+Top tip: When you go to see Autumn leaves, wake up as early as possible

-When we reached the rope-way area, everyone in my group was very happy to find two things waiting for us: A DIY Japanese BBQ and toilets!
+When we reached the rope-way area, I was very happy to find two things waiting for me: A Japanese BBQ and toilets!

 The rope-way to the top of the mountain was busy, but the Japanese queuing system is very efficient, so it wasn’t frustrating at all.